Ground-state properties via machine learning quantum constraints

+The first three steps yield the quantum constraints $f(\langle {\bf\hat O} \rangle)$ that mark the physical manifold in the classical $\langle {\bf \hat O}\rangle$ space.
+We expect a relatively smooth and continuous manifold, as the adiabatic theorem ensures that the quantum many-body ground states and the corresponding $\langle {\bf\hat O} \rangle$ evolve continuously in the absence of first-order phase transitions.
+Importantly, the area law and symmetries vastly reduce the pool of quantum many-body states from the original Hilbert space, and machine learning can summarize and generalize from a limited number of training samples \cite{MLbook, Lecun2015Deep}, making it feasible to extract the quantum constraints through a polynomial amount of sample states.
+Since evaluating expectation values is simple and efficient, the key is to obtain a diverse training set representative of the candidate parts of the Hilbert space, e.g., by teaming up multiple quantum many-body ansatzes.

+Only the final step that applies the quantum constraints to the model Hamiltonians is repeated throughout a parameter space.
+Although the classical constrained optimizations are not guaranteed to be fully straightforward, compared with the exponential expense of brute-force quantum algorithms, the overall cost can be much less, especially given the available optimization algorithms and physical intuitions.
+For example, the solution $\langle {\bf\hat O} \rangle_0$ for one set of model parameters helps to initialize searches for its neighbors, as $\langle {\bf\hat O} \rangle_0$ changes continuously in the absence of transitions.
+For efficiency, we can start with models with exact solutions or controlled approximations \footnote{Such scenarios also provide valuable additional training samples.} and move progressively into other parts of the parameter space, tracking $\langle {\bf\hat O} \rangle_0$ successively in the process \cite{SuppGSPviaMLC}.

+An important question is the choice of observables $\{\hat O_j\}$, for which we suggest two criteria: (1) Is the observable likely to appear in target Hamiltonians?
+(2) Does the observable represent a physical quantity we are interested in?
+These favor local, low-order operators, and the more, the better, though with added costs.
+Also, these criteria are soft: irrespective of chosen observables, quantum constraints address the physical realizability of their expectation values in a yes/no fashion; they do lose capacity without certain observables, e.g., tell corresponding degeneracy, but encounter no algorithmic breakdown.

-\emph{A heuristic example}\textemdash First, let's consider a 1D Fermi sea, where we have a simple expression for the quantum constraints.
-For quantum many-body states with a single Fermi sea between $k_L=k_0-k_F$ and $k_R=k_0+k_F$ \cite{SuppGSPviaMLC}, the expectation values of two-point correlators are:
+\emph{A heuristic example}\textemdash First, let's consider a 1D Fermi sea between $k_L=k_0-k_F$ and $k_R=k_0+k_F$, where we have a simple analytical expression for the quantum constraints.
+Its expectation values of two-point correlators are:

 irrespective of $x$ due to the translation symmetry.
 Expectation values of higher-order operators depend fully on $C_r$'s through Wick's theorem.
 In particular, the following quantum constraint holds between the most dominant real-valued $C_0$ and complex-valued $C_1$: